approvals/ApprovalTests.cpp/doc/Troubleshooting.source.md

 * Have you created a `main.cpp` that sets up ApprovalTests?
     * If not, the default Google Test `main()` will be used, which will not set up Approval Tests
     * To fix, copy in the non-comment code from [ApprovalTests_Catch2_Tests/main.cpp](/ApprovalTests_Catch2_Tests/main.cpp)
-* Is your `main.cpp` included in your project's build
+* Is your `main.cpp` included in your project's build?
     * If not, the default Google Test `main()` will be used, which will not set up Approval Tests
     * To fix, e.g. check your `CMakeLists.txt` file
 * Does your Google Test have its own custom `main.cpp`?
     * If so, perhaps you haven't yet added the code to set up Approval Tests?
     * To fix, copy in the Approvals-specific lines from [examples/googletest_existing_main/main.cpp](/examples/googletest_existing_main/main.cpp)
-* Is your code calling `Approvals::verify()` or similar from outside a Google Test?
+* Is your code calling `Approvals::verify()` or any other methods in this library from outside a Google Test?
     * This is much less likely to be the cause, but the file-naming code in Approval Tests (`ApprovalTestNamer`) does require that approvals are used from inside a test method in a supported test framework.

 ---